Self-Tuning Self-Supervised Image Anomaly Detection: Proposed Approach

 \subsubsection{CutDiff for Local Augmentation}

-Local augmentation functions such as CutOut \citep{Devries17CutOut}, CutPaste \citep{Li21CutPaste}, and patch-wise cloning \cite{Schlter2021SelfSupervisedOD} mimic subtle local anomalies such as textural defects by modifying a partial region in an image.
-CutOut removes a small patch from an image and fills in it with a black patch, while CutPaste copies a small patch and pastes it into a different random location of the same image.
-However, all of these functions are not differentiable, and thus cannot be directly used for our end-to-end \method framework.
+Local augmentation functions \citep{Devries17CutOut, Li21CutPaste, Schlter2021SelfSupervisedOD} such as CutOut and CutPaste mimic subtle local anomalies by modifying an image partially without changing the rest.
+However, all of these functions are not differentiable, and thus cannot be used for our end-to-end optimization.

-We propose CutDiff in Algo. \ref{alg:cutdiff}, which creates a smooth round patch and extracts it from the given image in a differentiable manner.
-The main idea is to model the shape of the patch as a function of hyperparameters $\augParam \in \mathbb{R}^3$ by computing the scaled distance between each image pixel and the randomly selected center of the patch.
-The three elements in $\augParam$ represent the patch shape including its width, height, and orientation.
-Let $\mathbf{R}$ and $\mathbf{S}$ respectively denote the rotation and scale matrices for a patch, as $\mathbf{R} = \left[ \right] {\;\;\; \text{and} \;\;\;} \mathbf{S} = \left[ \right]$, where $g$, $s$, and $r$ represent the rotated angle, size, and ratio, respectively.
-These three elements can be associated with those in $\augParam$ through $\mathbf{L} = \mathbf{R} \mathbf{S}$, where $\mathbf{L}$ is a lower triangular matrix of $\augParam$ as given in Line 2 of Algo. \ref{alg:cutdiff}.
-By directly learning $\mathbf{L}$, we in effect tune the rotation and scale of the patch.
-We provide visualization of CutDiff compared with CutOut and CutPaste, as well as implementation details in Appendix B.
+We propose CutDiff, a new differentiable variant of CutOut.
+Note that most augmentation on images is a function of pixel positions, rather than pixel values; although the output is determined by the given image, the pixel values do not affect how the augmentation performs.
+The main idea of CutDiff is to introduce a grid $\mathbf{G}$ of pixel locations as in Line 4 of Alg. \ref{alg:cutdiff} and design a differentiable function that takes $\mathbf{G}$ as an input and determines how to augment each pixel location based on the augmentation hyperparameters $\augParam$.

+The process consists of three steps.
+First, we sample the center position $\bm{\mu}$ as in Line 3 of Alg. \ref{alg:cutdiff}, which is a constant with respect to $\augParam$.
+Then, for each image position $(i, j)$, we determine the amount of change to make with augmentation based on the distance from $\bm{\mu}$ scaled by $\augParam$ (in Line 5); the amount is smaller if $(i, j)$ is farther from $\bm{\mu}$.
+Lastly, we replace the assignment (or replacement) operation in CutOut (and CutPaste) with the subtraction (in Line 6).
+The $\mathrm{min}$ and $\mathrm{max}$ operations ensure that the output values are in $[0, 1]$.
+Thanks to the subtraction, the information of the original pixels, not only their locations, is passed to the output image, allowing the gradient to flow to both the given image $\mathbf{x}$ and $\augParam$.